ShubhamWanne-zz/Learning-CognitiveClass-Kubernetes-Openshift/labs/5_FinalProject_Coursera/projectScenario.md

 In this final project, you will build and deploy a simple guestbook application.
 You will roll out updates using Openshift image streams.
 You will be rolling out a multi-tier version of the guestbook application.
 Finally, you will create and bind a tone analyzer service instance to your application and autoscale the guestbook.

 ## Review Criteria
-After completing the hands-on lab: Build and Deploy a Simple Guestbook App, you will complete the peer-graded assignment and graded on the following nine tasks.
+After completing the hands-on lab: Build and Deploy a Simple Guestbook App, you will complete the peer-graded assignment and be graded on the following nine tasks.

 For each of the nine tasks, provide a screenshot and upload the JPEG (.jpg) file for your peers to review when you submit your work.